Chambar

 Chambar, or Chamber, is a town of Tando Allahyar District in the Sindh province of Pakistan.
 It is headquarters of Chamber Taluka (an administrative subdivision of the district).
-The town itself is administratively subdivided into two Union councils.
+The town itself is administratively subdivided into two union councils.
 It is located at 25°18'0N 68°49'0E with an altitude of 11 m.

 Etymology

 The word Chambar is derived from the Sindhi language; it means "to cling to someone".
 Chambar is also the Sindhi caste which live in the Sindh province of Pakistan.

 Climate

 Geographically, the climate of Chambar is warm in the winter as well as in summer.

 Industry

-The industrial factors which affect the industrial condition of city chambar is the production of sugar from Chamber Sugar Mill Pvt Ltd owned by Anwer Majeed.
+The industrial factor which affect the industrial condition of Chambar is the production of sugar from Chamber Sugar Mill Pvt Ltd.

 Revenue collection

-The strongest source of revenue collection from the city chambar is the Maalpirri; and T.M.O collects revenues from the maalpirri as well as the fruit and vegetable selling carts which runs on the road.
+The strongest source of revenue collection from the city of Chambar is the Maalpirri; and T.M.O collects revenues from the Maalpirri as well as the fruit and vegetable selling carts which runs on the road.
 The Chairman of T.C of city Chamber (2018) is Mr. Jabram Amin Hyderi.